 - Wash and Carolina in the later seasons, their copious Ship Tease moments aside.

 - Hyperspace Arsenal: Characters frequently produce enormous guns out of nowhere, at least until the engine upgraded to Halo 3 and in non-machinima animation sequences.
 This is due to the fact that this use of Hammerspace is precisely what happens in Halo: Combat Evolved and Halo 2 when someone equips a weapon.

 - Image Song: Between Seasons 8 and 10, the cast seemed to be really fond of having these as extras on the soundtracks.
 So far there's been:

 - Lampshaded Double Entendre: Bow-chicka-wow-wow!

 - Last Disrespects: Three "funeral" scenes (the deceased in question were still living) are all about people being completely disrespectful at funerals, sometimes for their own agendas, sometimes just because they're jerks.

-- In Episode 51 of The Blood Gulch Chronicles, Church (the "dead" guy) is the one who wants a funeral; Tucker calls it lame and wanders off.
+- In Episode 51 of The Blood Gulch Chronicles, Church (the "dead" guy in question) is the one who wants a funeral; Tucker calls it lame and wanders off.

-- In Episode 83 of The Blood Gulch Chronicles, Grif turns Sarge's funeral into a comedy roast of Sarge, and Simmons uses the opportunity to campaign for Sarge's job.
+- In Episode 83 of The Blood Gulch Chronicles, Grif turns Sarge's funeral into The Roast of Sarge, and Simmons uses the opportunity to campaign for Sarge's job.
 Sister, who just arrived, is only able to contribute that Sarge was "old and gross."

 - In Season 9 Episode 14, it turns out no one remembers anything about Simmons except he liked gum and talked a lot.